0mbeline/GameJam_Cailly_Ombeline_squelettes/README.md

 From Unity Asset Store*

 For now, there is the goblins' hut.
-Goblins are allies who go collect for you gold (for buy buildings).
+Goblins are allies who collect gold for you (to buy buildings).

 ![Image hutte et gobelins](images_readme/hutte_gobelin.png)